EST-Karol/DS-Test/README.md

 Expanding catalogue of online tools, websites and services combined with rapid growth of our digital efforts comes a need to coordinate and streamline our design work.
 Teams and collegues will be able to leverage EST Design System to manage and accelerate design initiatives at scale.

-Design System will provide a lot of significant benefits:
+Design System will provide a lot of benefits:

 * Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than basic visual tweaks).
 * Centralised design resource will improve shared learning, collaboration and consistency.